xukangmin/Linux-0.11/README.md

 # Linux-0.11

-The old Linux kernel source ver 0.11 which has been tested under modern Linux, macOS and Windows.
+The old Linux kernel source ver 0.11 which has been tested under modern Linux, macOS, Windows and Android.

 ## modern Linux Setup